 → The takeaway?
 Pipe’s trading platform connects diverse recurring revenue businesses directly with growth capital.
 You don’t have to be a white-hot tech startup to get the funds you need to grow, when you need them.

 Pipe and revenue-based financing treat your recurring revenue quite differently.
 RBF uses your revenue as collateral for a loan, while Pipe treats it as a tradable asset.
 Does it really make a difference which you use if it gets you access to the capital you need?
 The short answer is yes!

 Most revenue-based financing companies are either backed by a bank or raise their own debt facility to provide loans to businesses.
 They essentially repackage debt and sell it to business owners like you.
 By lending money off their own balance sheet, they’ve already incurred a cost of capital and need to mark that cost up to create a profit margin for themselves.
 For you as a business owner, that’s a lot of extra mouths to feed.

 Pipe isn’t a lender.
 The capital you need comes directly from institutional investors, cutting out an unnecessary layer of costs you’d otherwise have to carry.
 Pipe charges a small flat fee on trades on both sides instead, so it’s steady for all parties involved.

+→ The takeaway?
 Pipe is a trading platform, not a lender, which keeps your cost of capital down.
 RBF lenders stack profit margins on top of their own costs, often leaving you with a much higher cost of capital.